-Best things to do in Ho Chi Minh City, Vietnam – A 3 day itinerary
+Best things to do in Ho Chi Minh City, Vietnam

 This post may contain affiliate links.
-I receive a small commission if you use these links, with no extra cost to you.
+I will receive a small commission if you use these links.

-Ho Chi Minh City (previously called Saigon) is Vietnam’s largest city and is located in the south of the country.
-It’s a modern, busy city and is often the starting point for many trips in Vietnam, thanks to the large international airport there.
-If you’re planning to visit Vietnam, read on to discover how to spend 3 fun days in Ho Chi Minh City…
+Vietnam’s largest city is located in the south of the country.
+The modern, busy city is often the starting point for many trips in Vietnam, thanks to its large international airport.
+But rather than just using the city as a transit route from which to travel to the rest of Vietnam, I would highly recommend spending a few days in Ho Chi Minh City to explore.

-Contents
+Table of Contents

 Best things to do in Ho Chi Minh City - A 3 day itinerary